Frozenmouth/mini-jeu-POO/README.md

 `ruby app2.rb` / If it fails, please try `bundle exec ruby app2.rb`

 # v3.0 - app3.rb
-This time it's versus the world; kill or be killed.
+This time it's you versus the world; kill or be killed.
 Good luck prevailing over 4 bloodthirsty enemies

 How to launch?
 `ruby app3.rb` / If it fails, please try `bundle exec ruby app3.rb`